Depth-Oriented Transpersonal Psychologist & Psychotherapist

 -

-Experiencing frequent flashbacks, severe panic, overwhelming emotional flooding, or unstable symptoms without adequate stabilization/support
+Experiencing frequent flashbacks, severe panic, overwhelming emotional flooding, or unstable symptoms without adequate stabilization and support

 -

-Currently tapering or changing psychiatric medications without medical supervision, or experiencing medical/neurological instability that could impact safety during processing
+Tapering or changing psychiatric medications without medical supervision, or experiencing medical or neurological instability that could affect safety during processing

 -